 In-Memory Computing Planet® Blogs and Events

-The post 5G and In-Memory Deliver on the Promise of Genuinely Cool Technology appeared first on Hazelcast.
+The post Open Banking and the Application of In-Memory Technologies appeared first on Hazelcast.

 The next revolution in storage--well it’s like déjà vu all over again.
 In my 20+ years in data center technologies, and in storage in particular, it can feel like a constant game of chasing the data bottleneck.
 We solve one challenge, just to move to the next bottleneck in line, and then repeat that process ...continue reading Intel® Optane™ Technology and Dell EMC PowerMax: The Revolution in Enterprise Storage

 The post Intel® Optane™ Technology and Dell EMC PowerMax: The Revolution in Enterprise Storage appeared first on IT Peer Network.

 At last year’s International Broadcasting Convention, Intel announced efforts to improve widely used codecs.
 Our initial work focused on Scalable Video Technology (SVT) architecture, an encoder core library that enables multiple codec generations (HEVC, AV1, and VP9).
 We began work on an SVT-AV1 open source encoder core library, an alternative implementation to the AV1 reference ...continue reading Mozilla Shows How Intel-backed Open Source Codecs are Transforming Online Video

 The post Mozilla Shows How Intel-backed Open Source Codecs are Transforming Online Video appeared first on IT Peer Network.

 IBC in Amsterdam is the one of the most, if not the most, influential conferences for global media.
 The new technologies unveiled at the event shape the future of entertainment for years to come.
 This year, Intel and several partners are coming together to showcase what that future will look like by presenting the first ...continue reading IBC2019 Will Be Livestreamed in 8k 360° VR